Published on Jan 8, 2020

 Published on Aug 27, 2019

-This year’s International Baking Industry Exposition (IBIE) is expected to be the biggest yet—with over 100 sessions, a record number of international attendees, and even virtual reality tours of industrial bakeries around the world.
+This year’s International Baking Industry Exposition (IBIE) has over 100 sessions, international attendees, and even virtual reality tours of industrial bakeries around the world.
 Here’s a sneak preview of the emerging trends in center-aisle bread we expect to learn more about at IBIE.

 Published on Mar 21, 2019